 - Venue effects overlooked by casual bettors.

-- Moneyline Value – Back Miami as home underdogs (51% win rate).
+- Moneyline value — Back Miami as home underdogs (51% win rate this season).

-- First Five Innings Unders – Especially vs. strong starters.
+- First five innings unders — Especially vs. strong starters at LoanDepot Park.

-Market inefficiencies don’t last forever.
-Right now, the Marlins offer one of the clearest underdog advantages in MLB.
-Recognize the +120 to +160 moneyline as a value play, and combine it with baseball betting statistics–driven angles like F5 unders for steady bankroll growth.
+Market inefficiencies don't last forever.
+Right now, the Marlins offer one of the clearest underdog edges in MLB.
+The +120 to +160 moneyline range is a value play — combine it with data-driven angles like F5 unders for consistent returns.